K-PaaS/application-platform-guide-eng/install/portal/vm_type_api.md

 CURRENT_IAAS="${CURRENT_IAAS}"                          # IaaS Information (When not using create-bosh-login.sh provided by PaaS-TA enter aws/azure/gcp/openstack/vsphere)
 BOSH_ENVIRONMENT="${BOSH_ENVIRONMENT}"                  # bosh director alias name (When not using create-bosh-login.sh provided by PaaS-TA, check the name at bosh envs and enter)

-# portal-log-api 인스턴스 갯수에 따라 logging service 활성화 여부를 분기한다.
+# Depending on the number of portal-log-api instances, bifurcate whether to enable or disable the logging service.
 LOG_API_INSTANCE_CNT=`grep 'log_api_instances' vars.yml | cut -d ":" -f2 | cut -d "#" -f1`

 # DEPLOY